dkaslovsky/textnote/README.md

 That's it!
 The directory specified by `TEXTNOTE_DIR` and the default configuration file will be automatically created.

 ## Installation
-textnote can be installed using Go's built in tooling:
+textnote can be installed using Go's built-in tooling:
 ```
 $ go get -u github.com/dkaslovsky/textnote
 ```
-and can of course be built from source by cloning the repository and running `go build`
+Build from source by cloning this repository and running `go build`

+## Usage
+### open
+### archive

 ## Configuration
-While textnote is intended to be extremely lightweight, it is also designed to be configurable.
+While textnote is intended to be extremely lightweight, it is also designed to be highly configurable.
 In particular, the template (sections, headers, date formats, and whitespace) for generating notes can be customized as desired.
 Configuration is read from the `$TEXTNOTE_DIR/.config.yml` file and individual configuration parameters can be overridden with [environment variables](#environment-variable-overrides).